-We have developed a class of plasma actuators called localized arc filament plasma actuators (LAFPAs) for high-speed and high Reynolds number flow control.
-Over the past several years, we have successfully used these wide bandwidth (0 to 200 kHz) and individually-controlled actuators to excite the jet shear layer, jet column, and azimuthal instabilities in high subsonic and supersonic jets for either mixing enhancement or noise reduction purpose.
-In this paper, we provide a brief summary of our work and highlight the capabilities and potential of the actuators and the control technique for not only mixing enhancement and noise mitigation but also for flow and acoustic diagnostics.
-The jet is operated over a large range of jet Mach numbers (0.9 to 1.65), stagnation temperature ratios (up to 2.5), and Reynolds numbers (0.2x106 to 1.65x106).
-Over this entire space of operating conditions, the jet is found to respond to control with a large range of forcing Strouhal numbers and azimuthal modes.
-The investigations reveal that the jet flow field and acoustic far-field can be dramatically altered, providing a powerful control tool in these practical high-speed and high Reynolds number jets.
-Sample flow and acoustic results are also presented to demonstrate the capabilities of these actuators and the control technique for flow and acoustic diagnostics.
+A class of plasma actuators called localized arc filament plasma actuators for high-speed and high-Reynoldsnumber flow and acoustic control has been developed at the Gas Dynamics and Turbulence Laboratory.
+Over the past several years, these high-bandwidth (0 to 200 kHz) and individually controlled actuators have been used successfully to excite the jet shear layer, jet column, and azimuthal instabilities in high subsonic and supersonic jets.
+The focus of this paper is to provide detailed information and sample results highlighting the capabilities and potential of the actuators and the control technique for mixing enhancement, noise mitigation, and flow and acoustic diagnostics.
+The jet, using three different nozzles, is operated over a large range of jet Mach numbers (0.9 to 1.65), stagnation temperature ratios (up to 2.5), and Reynolds numbers (0.2×10^6 to 1.65×10^6).
+Over this space of operating conditions, the jet is found to respond to control with a large range of forcing Strouhal numbers and azimuthal modes.
+The results reveal that the jet flowfield and acoustic far field can be dramatically altered, providing a powerful control tool in these practical high-speed and high-Reynolds-number jets.

-I. Introduction and Background
+I. Introduction

-Pluid flows are ubiquitous in engineered systems and devices as well as in nature.
+F LUID flows are ubiquitous in countless systems and devices as well as in nature.
+Over the well as in nature.
 Over the past several decades, tremendous research effort has gone into the development and implementation of flow control techniques to improve the beneficial effects and/or to reduce the detrimental effects of flows.
-The nature of the flow control technique used in an application depends on many factors, such as flow type, speed, Reynolds number, cost versus benefit assessment, etc. Numerous flow control techniques have been developed and used over the years to address this broad range of requirements, making a complete categorization quite challenging.
-Two broad categories of passive and active control have been used in the literature.
-Passive control almost always involves geometrical modifications, such as vortex generators on a wing of an aircraft for flow separation delay, or chevrons on the exhaust nozzle of an aircraft for noise mitigation.
-Passive control devices are always 'on' regardless of whether they are needed or the performance penalty that they may incur.
-Active flow control, on the other hand, involves providing energy or momentum to the flow or the system in a regulated manner, and therefore can be turned 'on' or 'off' as needed.
-It is clear that active control is more desirable over passive, as it can be turned off when it is not needed to save energy as well as to avert its potential detrimental effects.
-Since active control is the subject of this paper, it will be further discussed next.
+The nature of the flow control technique used in an application depends on many factors, such as flow type, speed, Reynolds number, cost versus benefit assessment, etc. Numerous flow control techniques have been developed and used over the years in response to this broad range of requirements, making a complete categorization quite challenging.
+Two broad categories of passive and active controls have been used in the literature.
+Passive control almost always involves geometrical modifications, such as vortex generators on a wing of an aircraft for flow separation delay or chevrons on the exhaust nozzle of an aircraft for noise mitigation.
+Passive control devices are always on, regardless of whether they are needed or the performance penalty that they may incur.
+Active flow control, on the other hand, involves energy or momentum addition to the flow or the system in a regulated manner, and therefore can be turned on or off as needed.
+Active control is more desirable over passive control, as it can be turned off when it is not needed to save energy as well as to avert its potential